kmb232/kmb232.github.io/pelican/content/add.md

-Title: Help for being unemployed and ADD
+Title: Looking organized when you're not - 16 tips for job hunting with ADD
-Category: Social, Technology
+Category: Social
-Tags: media
+Tags: career, mental health
 Author: Me
-Status: Draft

-If you have a career odds are you've had periods without a job.
-It's a time when you're supposed to be focused, organized, and on top of things - but those are things that are hard at the best of times when you have ADD.
+If you have a career, odds are you've had periods without a job.
+It's a time when you're supposed to be focused, organized, and take care of yourself - but those things are hard at the best of times when you have ADD.
 I struggled in my own time job hunting, but I also developed coping mechanisms.
-I decided to share a few of them in hopes that they might be of use to someone.
+Maybe some of them will be useful to you.

 Bonus: Lots of these are tips I've found helpful since I started freelancing a while back, too.
+Basically any time you don't have a set routing and constant deadlines to organize your day around.

 **1. Be wary of procrastination**